winstonhenke/Salesforce/README.md

     - The master object controls certain behaviors of the detail object, like who can view the detail’s data
     - With a master-detail relationship between Property and Offer, you can delete the property and all its associated offers from your system
     - When you’re creating master-detail relationships, you always create the relationship field on the detail object
-- There a third relationship type called a hierarchical relationship
+- There is a third relationship type called a hierarchical relationship
   - The main difference is that hierarchical relationships are only available on the User object
   - You can use them for things like creating management chains between users